4 montessori homeschooling

 Emma

-Emma Herbert is a single mum, writer and illustrator.
-Having lived in Thailand, New Zealand and Australia she is now settled near Bath in the UK with Lola, her daughter.
-Her thirst for learning about the world around us gives her inspiration to travel and explore, which in turn sparks the creative juices that flow into her children's books and travelogues.
+Emma is a single mum, writer and illustrator.
+Having lived in Thailand, New Zealand and Australia she is now settled near Bath in the UK with her daughter.
+Her thirst for learning about the world around us gives her inspiration to travel and explore, which in turn sparks the creative juices that flow into her educational materials and books.

 New Year, Fresh Start - Montessori Stories - March 26, 2020